weirane/caps2esc/README.md

 This is a fork of https://gitlab.com/interception/linux/plugins/caps2esc which does not emit Caps Lock when ESC is pressed.

+The AUR package for this fork is called `interception-caps2esc-nocaps-git`.

 # caps2esc

 _Transforming the most useless key **ever** in the most useful one._